zhengshuai1001/JiKouCompany/README.md

 Every dream begins with a dreamer.
 Always remember, you have within you the strength,the patience, and the passion to reach for the stars to change the world.

 An essential part of creativity is not being afraid to fail.

+Perseverance is not a long race; it is many short races one after another.